 So then what’s the perfect length?

-Well… it depends.
-I’ve experimented with a lot of different lengths, from 100 word mini-posts to 2,000+ word encyclopedia entries.
-Each has different advantages depending on what you want to get out of your blog.
+As I’ve experimented with different lengths, from 100-word mini-posts to 2,000+ word encyclopedia entries, I've found that each has different advantages depending on what you want to get out of your blog.

 With that in mind, let me ask you three questions about what you’re trying to accomplish with your blog.

 Do you want more comments on your blog?